omakmoh/Free-Ubuntu-20.04/README.md

 # Free Ubuntu 20.04

-## 1. Introduce
+## 1. Introduction
-- This project comes from Github-hosted runner, open for everyone want to learn about Windows, Linux, MacOS system.
+- This project comes from Github-hosted runner, open for everyone who wants to learn about Windows, Linux, MacOS system.
 - In this repository, I want to give you free Ubuntu 20.04.
-You can testing software, learn somethings new or even make use of high network speed and anonymous IP to do something "đen tối" ...
+You can test softwares, learn something new or even make use of high network speed and anonymous IP to do something "đen tối" ...
 It's up to you :xD

 ## 2. About this VPS
 - 7GB RAM